 By 1920, about ten men were still employed by the Cerro Gordo mines company and silver-lead ore was being shipped.
 A few years later, in 1924, silver-lead ore on the old dumps was worked by concentration and flotation after five concentrators were installed in the Keeler mill.
 Gross production of the Cerro Gordo camp from its early profitable years up until 1938 was about $17 million.

-At at elevation of 8,300 feet, there are three roads that access the site, some of which are not recommended for vehicles with low ground clearance.
-When day tripping into the ghost town, visitors should check with the onsite caretaker before exploring the town.
-There are no services or supplies available so visitors should bring their own drinking water and haul out their trash.
+At an elevation of 8,300 feet, there are three roads that access the site, some of which are not recommended for vehicles with low ground clearance.

 Update July 2018: The town has sold to new owners who say they want to preserve its history for all to enjoy.
 Read this article from the New York Times.